REGION_ID is a code that Google assigns based on

 - The App Engine autoscaler can add or remove instances that serve your application.
 The application might reallocate the load, and the target instance might move.
 To minimize this risk, ensure that you have set the minimum number of instances to handle the expected load.

 - If the target instance fails health checks, App Engine moves the session to a healthy instance.
+For more information about health checks and their customization options, see Split health checks.

 - Session affinity is lost when an instance is rebooted for maintenance or software updates.
 App Engine flexible environment VM instances are restarted on a weekly basis.